 Our work in Liberia

 SPANA’s animal welfare education lessons use a variety of interactive activities, including drama, role play, stories, games and drawing, so that children can learn to develop empathy and appreciate that animals have feelings and complex needs.
-Animal welfare clubs have been formed in schools, new humane education teachers have been trained, and education kits have been distributed.
+Animal welfare clubs have been formed in schools and education kits have been distributed.

 Before attending SPANA’s animal welfare classes, 10-year-old Fatumata from Liberia felt scared around animals.
 Thankfully, our education programme, which has helped her learn how to care for working animals like donkeys and horses, has given her a whole new perspective.
 She is now a self-proclaimed animal lover, who loves to share everything she has learnt about keeping animals healthy and happy with her friends, family, and others in her community.